Glossary

 nf-core

 A community effort to collect a curated set of analysis pipelines using Nextflow with an open source philosophy.
 Nf-core pipelines adhere to strict guidelines with versioning, allowing easy reproducibility and validated releases, perfect for academic facilities.
-Workflow developers can use companion templates and tools help to validate pipeline code and simplify common tasks.
+Workflow developers can use companion templates and tools to help validate pipeline code and simplify common tasks.

 nf-core/pixelator